harveyramer/coldchain.sterlingsolutions.net/src/posts/summer-2020-macro-food-distribution-trends.md

 metaDesc: For the last several years, food shippers and distributors have moved toward a general trend of faster response and more customized distribution capabilities.
 ---

-For years, food shippers and distributors have moved toward a faster and more flexible distribution model.
+For the last several years, food shippers and distributors have moved toward a faster and more flexible distribution model.
 Distribution all along the cold chain from the supplier to the retailer is adapting to this change.
 Issues contributing to this sea change include:

 - Demand for fresh food offers as well as fresh produce availability all twelve months of the year
 - Convenience for dual-income households and millennials who shop online for fresh food, frozen food, and meal kits